8483/notes/topics/svelte.md

 npm run build
 ```

-**IMPORTANT:** Setup Vite to work with server API on different port.
+**IMPORTANT: Setup Vite to work with server API on different port.**

-Also, don't show `console.log` in production.

 ```js
 import { defineConfig } from "vite";